 Supervisor Connie Chan, meanwhile, emphasized her immigrant roots and held the line for local progressive groups.

-“Why is it that when you have a chance to actually have progressive taxation you chose to actually vote for a regional sales tax where every voter has to pay?” she said.
+“Why is it that when you have a chance to actually have progressive taxation, you chose to actually vote for a regional sales tax where every voter has to pay?” she asked.
 “Now I will have to hold my nose and vote for it.”

 Chakrabarti took the most anti-Israel stance, opposing both offensive and defensive weapons.